neninja/neninja/README.md

 # Hi there 👋, I'm ~~Felipe~~ Neni

-I'm a web developer and I like animes/mangas, Splatoon, local multiplayer games and customize [my development enviroment](http://d.neni.dev)
+I'm a web developer and I like animes/mangas, Splatoon, Mage Knight Boardgame, local multiplayer games and customize [my development enviroment](http://d.neni.dev)

 - Focused on **Laravel** but also interested in **Elixir**
 - I always want to learn more about architecture and testing